 The nuclear research program began in 1954.
 The Basic Atomic Energy Law, which strictly limits the use of nuclear technology to peaceful purposes, was passed in 1955.
-This law promoted three principles – democratic methods, independent management and transparency - which are the foundation of nuclear research activities.
+This law promoted three principles – democratic methods, independent management and transparency – that are the foundation of nuclear research activities.

 Nuclear Energy Research Centers in Japan

-With the same objective of creating the program, the Japanese government has also created some research centers to help in this sector.
+With the same objective of creating the program, the Japanese government also created some research centers to help in this sector.
 Which shows the interest he had in advancing this technology and also the importance that nuclear energy was gaining in the country.

 Changes in energy policy

-For these and several other reasons, the government had to make several changes so that the country did not suffer from an energy crisis of gigantic scales.
+For these and several other reasons, the government had to make several changes so that the country would not suffer from an energy crisis of gigantic scales.
 And some of them I will explain from now on.

-In June 2015, the government's Electricity Generation Plan until 2030 was approved.
-This was nuclear in 20-22% in 2030, renewable 22-24%, LNG 27% and coal 26%.
-The goal is to reduce CO2 emissions by 21.9% by 2030 compared to the 2013 level and to improve the energy self-sufficiency rate to 24.3%, from 6.3% in 2012.
+In June 2015, the government's Electricity Generation Plan to 2030 was approved.
+This was nuclear at 20-22% in 2030, renewables 22-24%, LNG 27% and coal 26%.
+The objective is to reduce CO2 emissions by 21.9% by 2030 from the 2013 level and improve the energy self-sufficiency rate to 24.3%, from 6.3% in 2012.

-Opinions differ on this subject, leave yours there in the comments and see if we disagree or agree.
+Opinions differ on this subject, leave yours in the comments and let's see if we disagree or agree.
 But first remember that the accident only occurred because of the gigantic tsunami that hit Japan at the time, which killed thousands of people.
 And the earthquake was not the cause of the damage done to the plant's units.